 Measurement system

-The test distance shall be 2.5m at least.
+The test distance between DUT and luminance camera shall be at least ten times (10x) the size of the evaluated area.
+In case of larger devices, it is possible to segment the measurement of the apparent surface by taking multiple images.

+The spectral adaptation f’1 of the luminance camera, as defined in ISO/CIE 19476.2014, shall be less than 3%.
+The luminance camera shall be a type II ILMD. i.e. in addition to the photometric calibration it carries a geometry calibration as well (cf. CIE S027:2024).

-The optics of the camera shall be such that a clear full image of the light-signalling device can be analysed on luminance distribution.
+The field-of-view of the camera lens shall be such that the apparent surface of the light-signalling device can be captured, either full or in segments, for subsequent analysis of the luminance distribution.

-The resolution shall be such that at least one pixel of the camera-sensor-chip corresponds with one square millimetre of the apparent surface of the device.
+The image resolution shall be such that at least one pixel of the camera-sensor-chip corresponds with one square millimetre of the apparent surface of the device.
+Subsequently, the image resolution shall be downsized to [1mm²]/px before the apparent surface is evaluated.

-The apparent surface consists of the surface that exceeds the corresponding Threshold.
+The apparent surface measured in the direction (θ, φ) consists of the surface that exceeds the corresponding threshold T(θ, φ).

-Threshold is equal to K [1/m2] x I [cd]

-where

-K = 5
+T(θ, φ) = K ∙ I(θ, φ) where

+θ represents the vertical (or elevation) angle (in °) with respect to the reference axis

+φ represents the horizontal (or longitudinal) angle (in °) with respect to the reference axis

+K is equal to a factor of 5 and having a dimension of 1/m²

-I = the actual luminous intensity measured in the direction of observation with respect to the reference axis of the light-signalling device under test.
+I(θ, φ) is equal to the measured luminous intensity (in cd) in the direction of observation (θ, φ) with respect to the reference axis of the light-signalling device under test.

+Remark: On the reference axis both θ and φ are zero resulting in T = K ∙ I

 Examples:

 I = 85 cd for a stop lamp on the reference axis.
-Then the threshold is 425 cd/m2
+Then the threshold is 85 ∙ 5 cd/m² = 425 cd/m2

 I = 12 cd for a rear position lamp on the reference axis.
-Then the threshold is 60 cd/m2
+Then the threshold is 12 ∙ 5 cd/m² = 60 cd/m2

-I = 0,3 cd for a rear position lamp at 80° horizontal and 10° vertical.
-Then the threshold in that direction is 1,5 cd/m2

 Justification and Remarks